-- Discipline Specific Goals and Outcomes-Students will demonstrate a fundamental knowledge of the functional areas of business. - Communication-Business majors will have the ability to communicate effectively. - Critical/Analytical Thinking and Problem Solving-Business majors will think critically to analyze business problems and to define logical solutions. - Information Systems and Technology-Business majors will be able to describe the impact of technology on business and to identify, evaluate and use information technology to enhance personal and organizational decision making. - Global Awareness-Business majors will demonstrate an awareness of global issues. - Ethics and Social Responsibility-Business majors will demonstrate an understanding of professional, ethical, legal, and social issues and responsibilities. - Leadership, Professionalism, and Civic Engagement-Business majors are able to apply the principles of leadership, demonstrate professional behavior, and effectively engage in a community project. - Interpersonal and Teamwork Skills-Business majors will demonstrate effective interpersonal skills in achieving team goals and objectives.

-• Organization and Synthesis of Learning-Business majors are able to organize and synthesize information.

-• Graduate Education and Professional Career Preparation-Business majors will gain exposure to various career alternatives and graduate education options.

-- All business majors must satisfactorily complete the following designated core curriculum courses: MTH 105 and MTH 115 (a student who places into a higher level of math should consult his adviser); HECO 201; and HPHI 302. - All business majors must satisfactorily complete the following advanced skills courses: HCOM 351 and HMTH 160 (HMTH 161 is acceptable). - All business course pre-requisites must be passed with a C or better to move to the next course. - A grade of C or higher is required for majors to satisfactorily complete all Business Administration general education courses, concentration courses, and electives designated for the concentration. - Students who enroll in HBA or HECO courses without meeting their prerequisites are subject to disenrollment by the department regardless of performance or time elapsed. - Business Administration majors are not permitted to take more than 57 credit hours of HBA courses. - Not more than four Business Administration courses taken at other institutions will be accepted for credit toward the B.A. in Business Administration at Morehouse. - Students may qualify to graduate with departmental honors by earning an overall GPA of 3.40.
-The department hosts a chapter of Beta Gamma Sigma, the Business Honor Society associated with AACSB accredited schools.
-Honorees must be among the top 7% of juniors and top 10% of senior with a minimum overall GPA of 3.50.
+- Discipline Specific Goals and Outcomes-Students will demonstrate a fundamental knowledge of the functional areas of business. - Communication-Business majors will have the ability to communicate effectively. - Critical/Analytical Thinking and Problem Solving-Business majors will think critically to analyze business problems and to define logical solutions. - Information Systems and Technology-Business majors will be able to describe the impact of technology on business and to identify, evaluate and use information technology to enhance personal and organizational decision making. - Global Awareness-Business majors will demonstrate an awareness of global issues. - Ethics and Social Responsibility-Business majors will demonstrate an understanding of professional, ethical, legal, and social issues and responsibilities. - Leadership, Professionalism, and Civic Engagement-Business majors are able to apply the principles of leadership, demonstrate professional behavior, and effectively engage in a community project. - Interpersonal and Teamwork Skills-Business majors will demonstrate effective interpersonal skills in achieving team goals and objectives. - Organization and Synthesis of Learning-Business majors are able to organize and synthesize information. - Graduate Education and Professional Career Preparation-Business majors will gain exposure to various career alternatives and graduate education options.
+Department policies and/or General Education modifications: - All business majors must satisfactorily complete the following designated core curriculum courses: MTH 105 and MTH 115 (a student who places into a higher level of math should consult his adviser); HECO 201; and HPHI 302. - All business majors must satisfactorily complete the following advanced skills courses: HCOM 351 and HMTH 160 (HMTH 161 is acceptable). - All business course pre-requisites must be passed with a C or better to move to the next course. - A grade of C or higher is required for majors to satisfactorily complete all Business Administration general education courses, concentration courses, and electives designated for the concentration.